openimis/openimis_docs/web_app_vb_user_manual.rst

 Click on the ``Cancel`` button to delete the currently selected record; the user is re-directed the `Medical Services Control Page <#medical-services-control-page>`__\.

-Before deleting a confirmation popup (:ref:`image28`) is displayed, which requires the user to confirm if the action should really be carried out?
+Before deleting a confirmation popup (:ref:`Image 28<image28>`) is displayed, which requires the user to confirm if the action should really be carried out?

 .. _image28:
 .. figure:: /img/user_manual/image24.png